spatie/typescript-transformer/docs/dtos/class-property-processors.md

 - **type**: a [PHPDocumenter](https://www.phpdoc.org) type that describes the property's type
 - **reflection**: the `ReflectionProperty` of the property

-In the end you should return a [PHPDocumenter](https://www.phpdoc.org) type.
+In the end you should return a [PHPDocumenter](https://www.phpdoc.org) type or `null` if you want to remove the type from the Dto.

 ### Returning types